AARP Members Save an additional $100 per person

 On your journey, enjoy a delightful array of seasonal experiences.
 During the fall, see the ripe olives being picked; in winter, taste the freshly pressed olive oil; and in spring, learn about the history and curing process of Jamon Iberico with a delicious tasting.
 Next, venture across the wide Alentejo Plateau to Lisbon.

-During your stay, a guided panoramic tour takes you along the avenues of the Lower Town and beneath the hilltop Bairro Alto to the Terreiro do Paco, the finest square in the city.
-Visit the Belem Quarter where sailing ships once set forth to discover unknown lands.
-Stop at an old patisserie that has managed to protect the secret recipe of Portugal's finest pastry for over 100 years and enjoy a tasting of the famous 'Pasteis de Belem'.
-See the Monument to the Discoveries and the more ancient Belem Tower - a fortress originally set in the middle of the river, but now left high and dry on the riverbank.
-Next, visit Jeronimos Monastery with its beautiful Manueline architecture.
-Enjoy free time in the afternoon.
-Perhaps join an optional experience to the beautiful town of Sintra - once the summer residence of the Kings of Portugal
+During your stay, a guided orientation of the city with your Local Expert takes you along the avenues of the Lower Town and beneath the hilltop Bairro Alto to the Terreiro do Paco, the finest square in the city.
+Visit the Belém Quarter from where sailing ships one set forth to discover unknown lands.
+See the traditional patisserie that has managed to hold on to the secret recipe of Portugal's finest pastry for almost 200 years and enjoy a taste of the famous Pastéis de Belém.
+View the Monument to the Discoveries and the more ancient Belém Tower.
+This fortress was originally set in the middle of the river, but is now left high and dry on the riverbank.
+Visit the 500-year-old Jerónimos Monastery with its beautiful Manueline architecture, a UNESCO World Heritage Site.
+With the afternoon at your leisure, perhaps join an Optional Experience to the beautiful town of Sintra which was the summer residence of the Kings of Portugal?

 Drive into the green hills north of Lisbon to visit Fatima, the most celebrated place of pilgrimage in Portugal.
 Visit the Basilica commemorating the appearance of the Virgin Mary to three children in 1917.
 Then cross the border back into Spain and continue to Salamanca, famous for its golden stone buildings.
 See the handsome arcades of the Plaza Mayor and the Puente Romano across the River Tormes – 15 of its 26 arches date from the time of the ancient Romans.